-Access to the Studio Arts studios can be suspended or lost due to the following:
+Access to the Studio Arts Studios can be suspended or lost due to the following:

-- Misuse of studio equipment - Use of alcohol or drugs in a studio space - Working intoxicated in a studio space - Use of a studio without permission - Theft of personal or IAIA property/tools/supplies - Endangering one's self and/or others through the improper use of tools and equipment in a studio space - Smoking tobacco or electronic cigarettes in a studio space - Repeated failure to follow studio rules, regulations, and safety practices - · Granting individuals outside of IAIA access to a studio space without permission
+- Misuse of studio equipment - Use of alcohol or drugs in a studio space - Use of a studio without permission from the overseeing faculty member - Theft of personal or IAIA property/tools/supplies - Endangering one's self and/or others through the improper use of tools and equipment in a studio space - Smoking tobacco or electronic cigarettes in a studio space - Repeated failure to follow studio rules, regulations, and safety practices - Granting individuals outside of IAIA access to a studio space without permission from the overseeing faculty member - Vandalism or destruction of student work reminding students of studio or lab rules), and other duties specific to the studio or lab in which they work.
+They are not responsible for picking up after other students, difficult or irregular maintenance, or maintaining hours outside of their posted work hours.
+Studio monitors may, if other duties have been completed, work on their own projects during their work hours; however, a studio monitor position is not paid studio time.